atac/SyntheticData/Configuration Specification.md

 ### Mappings Description

-The mappings object contains one or more keys representing a mapping set object.
-Each mapping set object contains a set of field name mapping key/value pairs.
+The mappings object contains a set of field-name-mapping key/value pairs where the **value** is the expected data source field name, and the **key** is the field name in the generated output file (i.e. the field name is mapped from value to key).
+This allows generating data formats from a variety of sources by normalizing field names to match a format specification such as an ICD.
+Omitting an output field key or providing an empty string value will cause no mapping to be applied to that field.

 | Key | Type | Required | Description |
 |-|-|-|-|